-“Memes, spam, nodes, moods and super–clusters of attention” invited talk on Virality and Neuroculture at Centre for Cultural Policy Studies, University of Warwick, 15th Oct 2013.
+Invited talk “Memes, spam, nodes, moods and super–clusters of attention” at the Centre for Cultural Policy Studies, University of Warwick, 15th Oct 2013.

-“Leaking Affects and Mediated Spaces” paper presented at at the Fourth International and Interdisciplinary Conference on Emotional Geographies at the University of Groningen, the Netherlands, 1-3rd July 2013.
+Paper “Leaking Affects and Mediated Spaces” at the Fourth International and Interdisciplinary Conference on Emotional Geographies at the University of Groningen, the Netherlands, 1-3rd July 2013.

-“Virality, Chaos and the Brain” invited talks for a two day workshop on virality and neuroculture organized by The Bureau of Melodramatic Research based in Bucharest – 22nd-23rd June, 2013.
+Invited talks and workshops “Virality, Chaos and the Brain” for events organized by The Bureau of Melodramatic Research based in Bucharest – 22nd-23rd June, 2013.

-An invited talk on Virality as part of the “I am Algorithm” show by the artist Charlie Tweed.
-6pm on Wednesday 19th June at the Aspex Gallery in Gunwharf Quays, Portsmouth, 2013.
+Invited talk on Virality as part of the “I am Algorithm” show by the artist Charlie Tweed at the Aspex Gallery in Gunwharf Quays, Portsmouth, 19th June 2013.

-“Too Much Connectivity” invited speaker at Brunel and Oxford Brookes University series on Networks and Society, Friday 24th May 2013.
+Invited talk “Too Much Connectivity” at Brunel and Oxford Brookes University series on Networks and Society, Friday 24th May 2013.

 “Anomalies, Archaeology and Contagion” discussion with Jussi Parikka and Tony D. Sampson at Kings College, London, 20th March 2013.

-“Tarde’s Phantom Takes a Deadly Line of Flight” invited speaker at The Operations of the Global – Explorations of Dis/Connectivity Conference, Warburg-Haus, University of Hamburg, 6th-8th October 2011.
+Invited talk “Tarde’s Phantom Takes a Deadly Line of Flight” at The Operations of the Global – Explorations of Dis/Connectivity Conference, Warburg-Haus, University of Hamburg, 6th-8th October 2011.

-‘Press Delete’ The Politics and Performance of Spamculture panel session, the International Symposium on Electronic Art (ISEA), Dortmond, Germany, 23 to 27 August 2010.
+Panel speaker “Press Delete’ The Politics and Performance of Spamculture” at the International Symposium on Electronic Art (ISEA), Dortmond, Germany, 23 to 27 August 2010.